RileyGWeb/secure-pay-service/atm-services.markdown

 #### How much revenue can I expect to generate from an ATM placement?
 That generally depends on the amount of foot traffic your location has on a daily basis.
 The rule of thumb goes like this.
 3% – 5% of the foot traffic that actually sees the ATM machine will use the ATM.
 So let’s figure that you have a total of 300 people a day coming through your doors, and let’s say that you are charging a $2.25 surcharge per valid withdrawal.
 If you take the middle road that 4% of the people that see the ATM machine will use it.
 Then you can count on your new automated teller machine to generate you a minimum of 360 transactions per month at $2.25 per valid withdrawal.
 That comes out to $810 per month or a total of $9,720 per year.
 All that from one ATM machine at one location.

-{% include button.html link="contact-us" text="Request ATM Services" %}
+{% include button.html link="contact" text="Request ATM Services" %}